yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 **(3) Changes are made with pure functions** : `The reducer must be pure`.
 Given the same arguments, it should calculate the next state and return it.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.
 <br/>

-12.2 How To Use Redux ?
+:white_check_mark: 12.2 How To Use Redux ?

 > - **Store Methods** <br/>
 **(1) getState()** : Returns the current state tree of your application.
 It is equal to the last value returned by the store's reducer. <br/>